21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Consider using that single word as your headline on the popup.

 Other trigger words and phrases could include stop, hold on, before you leave, hang on, or don’t miss this.
-Trigger words should appear in bold, high-contrast print to make sure they’re obvious.
+Trigger words should appear in bold, high-contrast print to ensure they’re very visible.

 7. Use humor when appropriate